 AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

-The Austrian Occupation Exposure Map shows which of the 71 occupational groups in Austria are most affected by generative AI.
+The Austrian AI Impact Map shows which of the 75 occupational groups in Austria are most affected by generative AI.
 Open-source, interactive, data-driven.

 Overview

-• The Austrian Occupation Exposure Map visualises the AI exposure of 71 occupational groups in the Austrian job market – interactive, reproducible, and sourced entirely from official data.
+• The Austrian AI Impact Map visualises the AI impact on 75 occupational groups in the Austrian job market – interactive, reproducible, and sourced entirely from official data.

-• Based on Andrej Karpathy's US Job Market Visualizer, completely rebuilt for Austrian data (Eurostat, Statistics Austria OGD).
+• Based on Andrej Karpathy's US Job Market Visualizer, completely rebuilt for Austrian data (Eurostat, Statistics Austria OGD, WIFO/AMS).

-• 30% of employees work in occupational groups with declining employment – but AI exposure means transformation, not necessarily job loss.
+• 25% of employees work in occupational groups with high or very high AI impact (score 6–10) – but AI impact means transformation, not necessarily job loss.

 4.5 million jobs.
-71 occupational groups.
+75 occupational groups.
 One question: How much is generative AI changing the Austrian job market?
 The debate surrounding this is passionate – but rarely data-driven.
-The Austrian Occupation Exposure Map makes this question interactive and explorable: using official employment data, reproducible methodology, and open-source code.
+Job Radar Austria makes this question interactive and explorable: using official employment data, reproducible methodology, and open-source code.

 What you will learn in this article

-• What the Austrian Occupation Exposure Map shows and how it works
+• What the Austrian AI Impact Map shows and how it works

 • Where the data comes from and why it is reproducible